abhishekxshrma/Intellectual-quiz/README.md

 ---

+## 📌 Project Status

+> **Note**: This is a **1-year academic/development project**.
+It is designed to be continuously updated, refactored, and expanded in the future as new ideas, features, and modern web standards are introduced.

+---

 ## 🌟 Key Features

 - **⏱️ Timed Gameplay**: Each question runs on a strict 15-second timer.
 The timer badge features a dynamic countdown warning (pulsing red visual cues) when time is running low (4 seconds left) to elevate the action.